 I love my husband’s beard for so many reasons.

-It is starting to go grey on the edges which is sexy and also reflects the fact that he is aging and growing more wise with time.
+It is starting to go grey on the edges which is sexy and also reflects the fact that he is ageing and growing wiser with time.
 I also have a tell for when my husband is anxious, he plays with the part of his beard right below his lips.

 He fidgets by pulling it into his mouth.
 That way I know I might need to reach out to him and see if there is anything he needs to talk about.